Percent of Arizona residents 25-64 years of age who have completed a 2- or 4-year degree or who have an active professional certificate or license.

-Arizona residents age 25-64 who have two-year, four-year, or advanced degrees from public or private institutions or who have an active professional certificate or license.
+Arizona residents aged 25-64 who have two-year, four-year, or advanced degrees from public or private institutions or who have an active professional certificate or license.

 Alternatively, for county data and demographic subgroups, this measure includes only those with Associate’s degrees or higher as data for professional certificates or licenses are not available due to the limited sample size.

-Those who have never had post high-school education or have attended but earned neither a degree or non-degree certificate are not included.
+Those who have never had post-high-school education, or have attended but earned neither a degree nor a non-degree certificate, are not included.
 Also excluded are people under age 25, many of whom are still working on their education.
-Those age 65 and over, many of whom are retired, are also excluded.
+Those aged 65 and over, many of whom are retired, are also excluded.
 Those living in group quarters are excluded from poverty measures because their income is not calculated for the poverty statistic.

 The Attainment goal contains two data elements: one for adults with at least an Associate’s degree, and another for adults who hold an active professional certificate or license.

-For the first element, PUMS data for 2019 were filtered to include only persons aged 25 to 64.
+For the first element, PUMS data for 2021 were filtered to include only persons aged 25 to 64.
 The Educational Attainment variable was collapsed from 24 categories down to two, those with at least an Associate’s degree and those without.
-The percentage of those with at-least an Associate’s degree was then calculated for the race/ethnicity categories, and status for English proficiency, poverty, and disability.
+The percentage of those with at least an Associate’s degree was then calculated for the race/ethnicity categories, and status for English proficiency, poverty, and disability.
 Results that had excessive margins of error were removed from the final table.

 The Current Population Survey (CPS) is a survey of about 60,000 households conducted monthly by the Census Bureau on behalf of Bureau of Labor Statistics.
 Although this survey is primarily designed to track employment trends, it also collects data on demographics, educational attainment and more.